home-assistant/home-assistant.io/source/_integrations/thread.markdown

 ## Understanding the Thread configuration page

-This section explains why you might see multiple networks on the Thread configuration page.
+This section explains why you might see multiple networks on the Thread configuration page and what this means for your network.

 ### Different Thread networks